Spavvvv/Project3360/README.md

 # CS - 3360
 #Change Logs
+## [Version 0.9.1.6] - 12-27-2024(Soap)
+- Fixed the typo issue that make the program can not run in release mode

 ## [Version 0.9.1.5] - 12-25-2024(Soap)
 - Delete some useless functions
 - Increase fruits appear change to 15%
 - Change the endGameText

 ## [Version 0.9.1.4] - 12-25-2024 (thaiRuong)
 - new colected item- watermelon help to increase speed

 ## [Version 0.9.1.3] - 12-25-2024 (thaiRuong)
 - dead animation update, arrange animation structure